gumaerc-testorg/21w.035-spring-2018/content/pages/assignments/_index.md

 ### Assignment #6: Proposal for Profile article

-Write a proposal for the [profile article]({{< baseurl >}}/pages/assignments/profile-article).
+Write a proposal for the {{% resource_link 604d023b-fd0c-30ae-5353-3ae40038d3af "profile article" %}}.
 Select 2 possible profile subjects and explain their areas of expertise and why you want to write about them.

 ### Readings: